Contents

 Natural Light.

 Residences are ending up being greener.
-Conserving energy is a major cornerstone of residential LEED certification.
-LEED houses use up to 30% less energy than non-LEED homes.
-Skylights bring free, tidy, natural light into houses, minimizing the amount of synthetic light required in a house.
+Conserving energy is a significant foundation of residential LEED certification.
+LEED houses consume to 30% less energy than non-LEED homes.
+Skylights bring totally free, tidy, natural light into houses, minimizing the amount of synthetic light needed in a home.

 Heat Gain When Needed.

-Skylights can impact a home’s interior design like no other element, including an unexpected punch in stairs or office or by providing a focal point in living spaces and kitchens.
+Skylights can affect a home’s interior design like no other aspect, adding an unexpected punch in staircases or home offices or by offering a centerpiece in living rooms and kitchens.

 Skylights track the sun throughout the day, and orientation matters bit.
 By comparison, windows have greatly contrasting light patterns, specifically when oriented east or west.